Project Description

 CONTEXT

 Since August 2021, the Taliban have been in power in Afghanistan.
-It didn’t take long for the fundamentalists to deprive women of all their rights: to work, to move freely, to dress… Or access to education.
+It didn’t take long for the fundamentalists to deprive women of all their rights: to work, to move freely, to dress, to speak aloud… Or access to education.
 Millions of Afghan women saw their fundamental right to education denied overnight.

 Knowledge is power, and that’s why the Taliban forbid girls to study.
 There are no longer any state schools, only the possibility of attending Koranic schools up to the age of 12.
 Since December 20, 2022, the Taliban have banned women from higher education.
 The very next day, Afghan women could no longer enter their university campuses.
 They have been banned ever since.